 USABA rolled out a program aiming to encourage visually impaired Veterans’ participation in local adaptive sporting and athletic events.
 The Community Sports Integration Project funds visually impaired Veterans registration and travel, so that they have the opportunity to participate in competitive and recreational sports in their local and regional community.
 Through a VA adaptive sporting grant, USABA will provide Veterans reimbursements for entry fees for the following events:

 • Triathlons, (Sprint and Olympic distance only)

 • Challenge events like Tuff Mudders and Warrior Dashes

 • Other competitions and tournaments for golfing, bowling, sailing, and other sporting and athletic events.

 * Please note, multi-day events, camps, and ‘tours’ will not be considered.
 Likewise, events utilizing funds from the VA Adaptive Sports Grant will not be covered due to VA policies.
 Veterans will be provided t-shirts and other apparel to wear while competing when sport applicable.

-Any visually impaired Veteran may apply, regardless of your age, whether you are recreationally participating or fighting to win, or location.
-Funding is available on a first come, first serve basis for any event starting July 1st until September 30th, 2017.
+Any visually impaired Veteran may apply, regardless of your age, whether you are participating for recreation or fighting to win.
+Funding is available on a first-come, first-serve basis for any event.
 If this interests you, here are the project’s guidelines:

 If you have questions, please contact the project coordinator before your event.
 The project coordinators are: